Pods

 Environment Variables

-The following shows how to use an environment variable.
-You only need to configure the spec.containers.env field.
+The following shows an example, in which you only need to configure the environment variable spec.containers.env:

 $ kubectl exec -it nginx -- env PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin HOSTNAME=nginx TERM=xterm env_key=env_value

-Environment variables can also reference ConfigMap and secret.
-For details, see Referencing a ConfigMap as an Environment Variable and Referencing a Secret as an Environment Variable.
+Environment variables can also be defined using ConfigMaps or secrets.
+For details, see Referencing a ConfigMap as an Environment Variable or Referencing a Secret as an Environment Variable.

 FROM ubuntu ENTRYPOINT ["top", "-b"]